microsoft/intellisense-analyzer/README.md

 # Intellisense Analyzer
 A headless cli tool for measuring the performance and memory usage of the Typescript tsserver process.
 This tool can measure the performance of tsserver when opening any file in your project.
+The tool also generates a trace from tsserver that can be opened with https://www.speedscope.app

 ## Installing
 ```